datacommonsorg/docsite/custom_dc/troubleshooting.md

 In general, whenever you encounter problems with any Google Cloud Run service, check the **Logs** page for your Cloud Run service, to get detailed output from the services.

+### "403 Forbidden: Your client does not have permission to get URL / from this server"

+This error indicats that your application requires authenticated requests but you have not provided an authentication token.
+If your site is intended to be public, first check to see that the Cloud Run service is not set up to require authentication:
+1. Go to the [Google Cloud Console Cloud Run](https://console.cloud.google.com?run) page for your project.
+1. From the list of services, select the relevant service and select the **Security** tab.
+1. Ensure that you have enabled **Allow unauthenticated invocations** and restart the Cloud Run service.

+If you are unable to select this option, this indicates that there is an IAM permissions setup issue with your project or account.
+See the [Cloud Run Troubleshooting](https://cloud.google.com/run/docs/troubleshooting#unauthorized-client) for details on how to fix this.

 ### "502 Bad Gateway"

 If you see no errors in the logs, except `connect() failed (111: Connection refused) while connecting to upstream`, try the following: